 Margin-optimized products, meanwhile, are right in the middle of the margin drivers and price-competitive products because they're optimized to have the best price to entice the consumer to purchase and keep margins steady.

 The goal should be to ensure that price-competitive products are priced lower than competitors, while margin drivers are priced high to optimize margins.
 Therefore, it’s important to come up with a way to categorize your products into these buckets and price accordingly to stay competitive.
 A lot of retailers get wrapped up in making sure they always have the lowest price, but that’s not always the best strategy for the long term.
 As the example above conveys, there are products that people need to have because they're commodities, there are products that people will buy no matter the price, and then there are products that people price compare.

 Demand analytics will help you better understand how to set your business up for success with the right price on the right product.
 The key to this is to know how to properly categorize your products so you’re not selling apples the same way you sell tomatoes.

-Mihir Kittur is chief commercial officer for Ugam, a global leader in data and analytics.
+Mihir Kittur is co-founder and chief commercial officer for Ugam, a leading next-generation data and analytics company.